Eco-Friendly Tours in Watamu

 03

-A community-managed boardwalk through tidal mangrove forest, home to hundreds of bird species.
+Community-managed boardwalk through tidal mangrove forest, home to hundreds of bird species.
 Your fee goes directly to local guides and conservation upkeep.

 04